Neural quantum kernels: training quantum kernels with quantum neural networks

-In the main we provide numerical results for two datasets for the $n$-to-$n$ and $1$-to-$n$ constructions up to 8 qubits.
-Here we provide the tables of more numerical experiments with the same hyperparameters: learning rate of 0.05 and 30 epochs for the $n=1$ QNN and learning rate of 0.005 and 10 epochs for $n>1$.
-Here we provide more results for different datasets and considering also CZ as source of entanglement.
+In the main text we provide numerical results for the Fashion MNIST dataset.
+Here we provide the tables of more numerical experiments for the neural EQKs construction using the same hyperparameters: learning rate of 0.05 and 30 epochs for the $n=1$ QNN and learning rate of 0.005 and 10 epochs for $n>1$.
+Here we provide more results for different toy datasets and considering also CZ as source of entanglement.
 All accuracies refer to test accuracies.

 In Table \ref{tab:1_to_2,3}, the outcomes demonstrate striking similarity when introducing entanglement through $\mathrm{CZ}$ gates or $\mathrm{CNOT}$ gates, with the exception of the spiral dataset.
 Given the ambiguity surrounding the method of entanglement introduction, one might contemplate utilizing controlled rotations with random parameters as a potential source of entanglement.
 Notably, it is observed that even starting from a single-qubit QNN achieving accuracies of less than $90\%$, the construction of EQKs yields accuracies surpassing $95\%$.